-- (a) Set overall direction for QI activities at El Camino Hospital - (b) Align medical staff and hospital QI activities
+- (a) Set overall direction for QI activities at El Camino Hospital - (b) Align medical staff and hospital QI activities - (c) Align service line development and hospital growth initiatives with medical staff and hospital QI activities

-- (c) Align service line development and hospital growth initiatives with medical staff and hospital QI activities - (d) Continually review committees and reporting structures to ensure collaboration and teamwork with regard to QI activities.
+(d) Continually review committees and reporting structures to ensure collaboration and teamwork with regard to QI activities.

-The committee shall meet quarterly, or at the discretion of the chairs.
+The committee shall meet quarterly, or at the discretion of the Chairs.
+The Chair will report to Medical Executive Committee.

-O. RADIATION SAFETY COMMITTEE - Enterprise Committee
+Q. RADIATION SAFETY COMMITTEE - Enterprise Committee